Sort scholarships by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 Junior fellows are currently paid a gross salary of $3,000 per month.
 A full benefits package is also provided.

 The Carnegie Endowment accepts applications only through participating universities via designated nominating officials.
-Please contact the Center for Undergraduate Excellence for more details and an application.
+Please contact Mr. Andrus Ashoo (firstname.lastname@example.org) to let him know of your interest and for the application materials.